biomedicalinformaticsgroup/Sargasso/docs/pipeline.md

 Mapper indexes
 --------------

-The *Sargasso* pipeline uses the ``Bowtie2`` read aligner (for DNA sequencing data) or the ``STAR`` short RNA-seq read aligner to map mixed-species reads to reference genomes.
+The *Sargasso* pipeline uses the Bowtie2 read aligner (for DNA sequencing data) or the STAR short RNA-seq read aligner to map mixed-species reads to reference genomes.
 For best speed of operation, paths to pre-existing alignment tool indexes for each reference genome can be supplied to the ``species_separator`` script.
-Alternatively, if the paths to a FASTA files containing genome sequences for each species are supplied (for ``Bowtie2``), or to directories containing genome FASTA files for each species and also GTF annotation files (for ``STAR``), then the appropriate alignment tool  will be invoked in index-generation mode to build genome indexes for each species.
+Alternatively, if the paths to FASTA files containing genome sequences for each species are supplied (for Bowtie2), or to directories containing genome FASTA files for each species and also GTF annotation files (for STAR), then the appropriate alignment tool  will be invoked in index-generation mode to build genome indexes for each species.

 Collating raw reads
 -------------------